TheKevJames/tools/docker-gcloud-pubsub-emulator/README.rst

 Description
 -----------

-This image is a clone of `marcelcorso/gcloud-pubsub-emulator`_, updated to auto-build off of every new ``gcloud`` release.
-It basically amounts to a dockerized form of the emulator itself as well as the `pubsubc`_ tool, which can be used to initialize various topics/subscriptions on startup.
+This image was based on `marcelcorso/gcloud-pubsub-emulator`_, updated to auto-build off of every new ``gcloud`` release.
+We also include an updated version of the `pubsubc`_ tool, which supports a wider range of usecases around initializing various topics/subscriptions on startup.

 You can find the source code in `this Github repo`_.